top of page

 But now?
 You're spending 10+ hours a week on "marketing stuff" you absolutely hate.
 Every post takes forever.
 Nothing feels quite right.
 And the worst part?
 You know it's not working, but you're too deep in it to see clearly anymore.

 The good news?
-The branding mistakes small businesses make are fixable.
-You don't need to blow up everything and start over.
+The branding mistakes you make are fixable.
+You don't need to blow everything up and start over.

-1. Clarity on your story Who you serve, what makes you different, and why they should care
+Who you serve, what makes you different, and why they should care.
+A Consistent Visual System

-2. A consistent visual system Fonts, colors, and templates that actually work together
+Fonts, colors, and templates that actually work together.
+Someone Who Speaks Both Human AND Strategy

-3. Someone who speaks both human AND strategy Not just a designer who makes pretty things, and not just a marketer who talks in buzzwords
+Not just a designer who makes pretty things, and not just a marketer who talks in buzzwords.

 What happens when you get this right

-I've seen it over and over again: a founder feeling stuck and do not know how to get unstuck.
+I've seen it over and over again: a founder feeling stuck and not knowing how to get unstuck.
 This is where I shine.

 When I work with you, we strip things back.